pypdfium2-team/ctypesgen/README.md

 The recommended way of installation is cloning the git repository and prepending ctypesgen's `bin/` to `PATH` and `src/` to `PYTHONPATH`.

 If you are a project maintainer, you want to embed ctypesgen into your project's source tree (via manual or automatic cloning, as a git submodule, a plain copy or whatever you prefer).
 Prepend ctypesgen's `src/` to `sys.path` and invoke it through the `ctypesgen.__main__.main()` entrypoint.
+Bundle ctypesgen with your sdists, e.g. via a `MANIFEST.in` `graft` rule.

 We don't currently make releases at all, since pypdfium2 and this ctypesgen fork are developped in sync, but tagging and making GitHub-level releases is theoretically possible and might be done at some future point.